 |100%||Entire spine is frozen in an unfavorable position||Entire spine is frozen in an unfavorable position|

-As you can see, ROM measurements play a huge role in rating spinal conditions.
-Because the rating formula is almost entirely based on ROM measurements it is important to make sure that a doctor performs ROM testing as accurately as possible.
+As you can see, ROM measurements play a significant role in rating spinal conditions.
+Because the rating formula is almost entirely based on ROM measurements, it’s important to make sure that a doctor performs ROM testing as accurately as possible.
 Also, the VA requires that all ROM measurements be taken with a goniometer.
 If a doctor doesn’t use a goniometer to measure your ROM, the VA will not consider the results.

-In addition to the ROM measurements, the general rating criteria for spinal conditions looks at whether the cervical and/or thoracolumbar spine is frozen in a favorable vs. unfavorable position.
+In addition to the ROM measurements, the general rating criteria for spinal involves whether the cervical and/or thoracolumbar spine is frozen in a favorable vs. unfavorable position.
 A favorable position means the ROM measurement for flexion or extension is 0 degrees.
 Unfavorable means any position that is not 0 degrees in flexion or extension.

-Oftentimes, spinal conditions will cause other conditions that can be rated in their own right.
+Oftentimes, spinal conditions will cause other conditions, and these conditions qualify a veteran for another rating.
 For example, fractured and/or dislocated vertebrae can lead to pain and weakness in the arms, hips, shoulders, etc. People with spinal conditions also often change how they walk to compensate for the pain which can lead to knee and hip problems.

-Spinal conditions can also cause nerve problems.
+Spinal conditions can cause nerve problems as well.
 One of the most common conditions secondary to spinal conditions is radiculopathy.
 Radiculopathy is caused by compressed nerves in the spine and results in pain, numbness, tingling, or weakness along the nerve.
-If radiculopathy is caused by a low back condition, the symptoms will be felt in the lower extremities (thigh, calf, foot).
+If radiculopathy is caused by a low back condition, the individuals will feel the symptoms in the lower extremities (thigh, calf, foot).
 If radiculopathy is caused by a neck condition, the symptoms will be felt in the shoulder and can travel down the arm and into the hand.

 If your spinal condition results in the development of a new disability or makes an existing disability worse, remember that you may be entitled to secondary service-connection for the new or aggravated disability.
 These secondary conditions would be rated separately from the underlying spinal condition.